prathiksh13/MediMap/README.md

 For the average patient, a medical report is a page of numbers with no context.
 They don't know what their WBC count means, whether their hemoglobin trend is improving or worsening, or what test they should be doing next.
 Most people either ignore their reports entirely or misinterpret them without guidance.

 Beyond comprehension, there's a storage problem.
-Reports get lost — buried in WhatsApp chats, scattered across clinic visits, forgotten in folders.
+Reports get lost â€” buried in WhatsApp chats, scattered across clinic visits, forgotten in folders.
 When a doctor asks "what were your values six months ago?" the patient has no answer.

 The result: patients are passive participants in their own healthcare.
 They react to crises instead of tracking patterns.
 They miss follow-up tests.
 They don't know their risks until it's too late.